mching/old_pages/_posts/2016-05-30-Monopoly-simulations.md

 ## [1] 0.03310417
 ```

 3%!
 Not that rare after all!
-I mean, it's pretty unlikely, but we observed it in the one tiem we played this game in 6 months.
+I mean, it's pretty unlikely, but we observed it in the one time we played this game in 6 months.

 Here's the probability that it will happen at least once in a game of 150 turns.